MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ### When do I write on Yammer?

 When you have questions on developing and maintaining AppSource apps or about the validation process, you can ask a question on Yammer.
-In this group, you will find announcements from Microsoft together with discussions around various AppSource related topics.
+In this group, you will find announcements from Microsoft together with discussions around various AppSource-related topics.

 You can join this AppSource group at [aka.ms/BCYammer](https://aka.ms/bcyammer) (note that you need to be a Microsoft partner to do so).
 If you have problems connecting, please email dyn365bep@microsoft.com.